-Snow cookies are made with a recipe I created to imitate the flavors of a Snow Cake my mother used to make when I was a little girl.
-Award winning recipe!
+Snow cookies are made using a recipe I created to imitate the flavors of a Snow Cake my mother used to make when I was a little girl.
+It’s now an award winning recipe!

 Christmas in California takes some getting used to.